Speaker of the House of Commons (United Kingdom): Seat in Parliament

 The speaker will customarily seek re-election at a general election not under a party label – being entitled to describe themselves on the ballot as "The Speaker seeking re-election".
 In the past they could be returned unopposed, but this has not happened since 1931.
 The main (usually two) parties taking part in the offsetting of three Deputies and Speaker (i.e. two each) seldom field opponents by logic and convention; opponents are deemed to question the speaker's role, performance or means of appointment if they stand.

-When ex-Tory Edward FitzRoy was opposed by a Labour Party candidate at the 1935 general election, there was strong disapproval from other parties and a sub-committee of the Cabinet considered whether a special single-candidate constituency should be created for the speaker.
+When ex-Tory Edward FitzRoy was opposed by a Labour Party candidate at the 1935 general election, there was strong disapproval from other parties and a sub-committee of the Cabinet considered whether a mechanism should be created to facilitate the Speaker's automatic re-election (as is done for the speaker of the lower house of the Irish parliament).
 The sub-committee concluded that parliamentary opinion would not favour this suggestion.
-Likewise, in December 1938 the Commons rejected a motion from the Prime Minister for a Select Committee to re-examine the idea.
-The sub-committee, chaired by former Prime Minister David Lloyd George, reported in April 1939 that no change should be made; not permitting opposition to a sitting speaker would be "a serious infringement of democratic principles" and that "to alter the status of the speaker, so that he ceased to be returned to the House of Commons by the same electoral methods as other members or as a representative of a Parliamentary constituency, would be equally repugnant to the custom and tradition of the House".
+Likewise, in December 1938 the Commons rejected a motion from the prime minister for a Select Committee to re-examine the idea.
+The sub-committee, chaired by former Prime Minister David Lloyd George, reported in April 1939 that no change should be made; disallowing opposition to a sitting speaker would be "a serious infringement of democratic principles" and that "to alter the status of the speaker, so that he ceased to be returned to the House of Commons by the same electoral methods as other members or as a representative of a Parliamentary constituency, would be equally repugnant to the custom and tradition of the House".

 Labour and Liberal candidates opposed Selwyn Lloyd in both elections in 1974.
 Labour and the SDP stood against Bernard Weatherill in 1987.
-Speakers for Scottish and Welsh seats commonly face nationalist opponents: Plaid Cymru stood against George Thomas at his re-election, and Scottish National Party candidates stood against Michael Martin throughout, as their party constitution requires them to stand in all seats in Scotland, since October 1974.
+Speakers from Scottish and Welsh seats commonly face regionalist opponents: Plaid Cymru stood against George Thomas at his re-election, and Scottish National Party candidates stood against Michael Martin throughout, as their party constitution requires them to stand in all seats in Scotland, since October 1974.
 In 2010 Speaker John Bercow faced ten opponents, including Nigel Farage, former leader of the UK Independence Party polling 17.4% of the vote and John Stevens, from the Buckinghamshire Campaign for Democracy party polling 21.4%.
 Bercow won with 47% of the vote.